 In the last five years, co-working spaces have been sprawling around the world at a quick pace.
 This is a natural result of the ever-growing digital nomad culture, and China is no exception.

-In this section, you’ll find a list with some of the top co-working spaces in China.
+In this section of the ultimate China travel guide, you’ll find a list with some of the top co-working spaces in China.
 The starting price per month is around 1,000 RMB ($145) for a basic desk.
-Bear in mind that you’ll still need a VPN to circumvent to Great Firewall.
+Bear in mind that you’ll still need a VPN to circumvent the Great Firewall of China.